Community

 The Bureau of Land Management (BLM) may best be described as a small agency with a big mission: To sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.
 It administers more public land – over 245 million surface acres – than any other Federal agency in the United States.
 Most of this land is located in the 12 Western states, including Alaska.
 The BLM also manages 700 million acres of sub-surface mineral estate throughout the nation.

 The BLM does its complex and challenging work with an annual budget of more than $1 billion and a workforce of about 10,000 full-time employees.
 The BLM is one of a handful of Federal agencies that generates more revenue for the United States than it spends.
-For example, in Fiscal Year 2012, nearly $5 billion will be generated by activities on BLM-managed lands, including an estimated $4.3 billion from onshore oil and gas development, with about half of those revenues going to the states where the mineral leasing occurred.
+For example, in Fiscal Year 2012, nearly $5 billion was generated by activities on BLM-managed lands, including an estimated $4.3 billion from onshore oil and gas development, with about half of those revenues going to the states where the mineral leasing occurred.

 Sinkyone Wilderness State Park